scsm-ua/kirtan-guide-en/songs/aruna-basane-sonara-suraja.md

     mahājane bole      grahaṇera chole saṅge nāma saṅkīrtana gaurachandrodaya   pāpa rāhu kṣaya chandraśobhā prema dhana

 The great devotees say, take up your spiritual path with the congregational chanting of the Lord’s Holy Names.
-With the appearance of Śrī Gaurachandra, all sin- fulness is removed and everyone attains the treasure of love of Godhead.
+With the appearance of Śrī Gaurachandra, all sinfulness is removed and everyone attains the treasure of love of Godhead.

 #### 10